djiwandou/scaleup/README.md

 2. Sometimes its OK to make quick & bold changes if ~~something occurs~~ traffic trends toward the upper limit of the design capacity
 3. Rely on data & metrics to make correct tech. design decisions
 4. Ensure metrics are easy to observe and to understand
-5. Workarounds are OK, but don't take it for too long because they are part of **Tech.
+5. Workarounds are also OK, but don't ignore it for too long because they are part of **Tech.
 Debts**

+### Scope Assumptions and Constraints

 * Re-state the problem/question

 * Mind-map

-### Scope Assumptions and Constraints

 * Who